 One of the issues some may face when carrying out online training at home is the amount of distraction.
 From family members in the house, people knocking at the door, and other life admin threatening to pull you away from the screen, completing online training at home can sometimes take delegates more time to finish.

 Luckily, with online training at NATAS, there is the option to pause and start training as it is delivered in easy-to-follow blocks.
 If things do pop up while delegates are in the middle of training, the course will save their progress and they can pick up the training where they left off without having to restart and becoming disheartened.
+This means that whatever course you choose, whether it’s our duty to manage asbestos online course, our SSSTS online course, or another one of our courses, you can work at a pace that suits you.

 Higher Levels of Self Motivation Needed